jmickle66666666/JazzBox/README.md

 `palettegenerator.cs` - simple but nice palette generator

+`pointnoise.cs` - methods for generating random sets of points

 `quadsplitter.cs` - no idea lol. i think its a procgen thing?

 `quantizemesh.cs` - this probably does something cool